-Catherine Makin from Lancashire had a double lung transplant in January this year, five years after being diagnosed with pulmonary hypertension at the age of 32.
-Eight months on from her operation, she is sharing her story to mark Organ Donation Week 2020.
+Catherine Makin from Lancashire had a double lung transplant in January 2020, five years after being diagnosed with pulmonary hypertension at the age of 32.
+Eight months on from her operation, she shared her story to mark Organ Donation Week 2020.

 I was assessed for transplant in June 2015, a year after I was diagnosed.
 It was first mentioned six months earlier, and up until that point I didn’t have a clue that it could be an option, or something that might happen.
 It was very scary having that conversation.
 I wondered whether, if I had the operation, I would come out the other side.